vllm-project/llm-compressor/src/llmcompressor/modifiers/smoothquant/README.md

 ### Example Custom Mapping

 Let’s say you’re working with a model that has layers named similarly to LLaMA, and you want to smooth the input activations of the self-attention layers as well as the feed-forward layers.
-Here’s how you might specify the mapping:
+Here is how you might specify the mapping:

 ```python
 mapping = [